 Consider how you will cost any other services you provide (for example, if you offer breakdown recovery or courtesy car hire), how often you will review your prices and whether you will offer discounts, such as reduced rates to trade customers, or special offers.

 You might decide to buy an existing car bodyshop, rather than start your own venture from scratch.
-Buying a going concern can mean that:
+Buying a going concern can mean that the products, customers, regular sales, staff, premises and workshop equipment are already in place.

 Buying a franchise can be a good 'halfway house' between starting out from scratch and buying an existing business.
 For example, see below.